Hardening NixOS

 sudo clamscan -r ~/home

-❗ NOTE: You only need either the individual
+❗ NOTE: You only need either the individual pkgs.clamav with the cron job

-is for software integration and uses a different user that doesn't have permission to scan your files.
-You can useclamdscan --fdpass /path/to/scan
+uses a different user that doesn't have permission to scan your files.
+You can

-to pass the necessary file permissions.
-NOTE:clamdscan
+use clamdscan --fdpass /path/to/scan to pass the necessary file permissions.

 Securing SSH

-❗ NOTE: Choose one, either
+❗ NOTE: Choose one, either ssh-agent or gpg-agent

 - Use normal SSH keys generated with

-, this is recommended unless you have a good reason for not using it.
+you have a good reason for not using it.

 OR